 “There’s a few.”

-This is another common question that I am asked by students.
+This is another common question that my students ask.
 The same rule applies but there is a nuance with MORE.

 When you’re talking about a plural subject are is necessary.